 In Mage: The Ascension mages can shapeshift using the sphere of Life.
 However, if you do not have Mind magic, or the highest rank of Life magic, you eventually take on the mind of whatever form you have shifted into.
 You can also leave out the Mind magic and force others to change shape causing your enemy's intellect and self image to slowly melt away over the course of weeks to be replaced by an animal's.

-In FreeMarket, this is given as the justification for why you have to play some sort of human, rather than a catgirl, a total conversion cyborg, or a robot with a human mind uploaded — putting a human mind in an inhuman body causes the mind to become inhuman — or, in more plain terms, the person goes insane.
+In FreeMarket, this is given as the justification for why you have to play some sort of human — albeit potentially a significantly modified one — rather than a catgirl, a total conversion cyborg, or a robot with a human mind uploaded — putting a human mind in an inhuman body causes the mind to become inhuman — or, in more plain terms, the person goes insane.

 This carried over into the anime as well.
 Notably Ash's Charmander, reliable and obedient evolved into grumpy and unresponsive Charmeleon, who further evolved into an even more disobedient Charizard.
 This is supposed to reflect how in the video games, a trainer can't fully control a traded Pokemon whose level is higher than the badge allows.
 For example, you can have a level 50 Charizard, but unless you get all the badges, it won't always listen to you.
 Charmander was, technically, a traded Pokemon.
 Although Charizard never followed his orders until Ash stayed up rubbing his hands raw to defrost Charizard after it was encased in ice.

 In the anime, Dawn's Swinub/Piloswine/Mamoswine act exactly like Ash's Charmander/Charmeleon/Charizard, except it retains its obsession with Poffins.